scttfrdmn/lens/apps/jupyter/CONTRIBUTING.md

-# Contributing to aws-jupyter
+# Contributing to lens-jupyter

-🎉 **Thank you for your interest in contributing to aws-jupyter!**
+🎉 **Thank you for your interest in contributing to lens-jupyter!**

 This project is currently in active development, and we welcome contributions of all kinds - from bug reports and feature requests to code contributions and documentation improvements.